 - A very early draft of Rites of Passage was scribbled by hand during a particularly boring lesson either during my last year at school or first year at university.
 The published version, however, has been much revised since then.

 - Even though the story is classified as fantasy, it is actually science fiction set on a planet with the low-tech civilization (the tech level is approximately 17th century is Earth terms), two moons and an abundance of water.
+I guess you could call it planetary romance.

-- The cover image is a photo of the three mast bark Rickmer Rickmers moored at Hamburg’s St. Pauli quay, altered by the magic of Photoshop.
+- The original cover image is a photo of the three mast bark Rickmer Rickmers moored at Hamburg’s St. Pauli quay, altered by the magic of Photoshop.